Inhalational anesthetic: History

 The first publicly demonstrated anesthetic of the modern era was diethyl ether, an inhalational anesthetic agent.
 Although its anesthetic properties were not widely recognized until the 19th century, the compound itself had been known for centuries.
 The 8th-century Arab philosopher Jabir ibn Hayyan may have been the first to compound ether.
 Ramon Llull, 13th-century European alchemist may also have created the compound independently.
+The 10th-century Persian physician Rhazes was the first physician to use general inhalation anesthesia in surgery.

 Paracelsus developed an inhalational anaesthetic in 1540.
-He used sweet oil of vitriol (prepared by Valerius Cordus and named Aether by Frobenius): used to feed fowl: "it was taken even by chickens and they fall asleep from it for a while but awaken later without harm".
+He used sweet oil of vitriol (prepared by Valerius Cordus and named Aether by Frobenius) to feed fowl: "it was taken even by chickens and they fall asleep from it for a while but awaken later without harm".
 Subsequently, about 40 years later, in 1581, Giambattista Delia Porta demonstrated the use of ether on humans although it was not employed for any type of surgical anesthesia.

 In modern medicine, Dr. Horace Wells used nitrous oxide for his own dental extraction in 1844.
 However his attempt to replicate these results at Massachusetts General Hospital (MGH) resulted in a partial anesthetic and was deemed a failure.

 William T.G.
 Morton is credited with successfully demonstrating surgical anesthesia for the first time on October 16, 1846, at MGH.
 Following this event, the use of ether and other volatile anesthetics became widespread in Western medicine.

 After the experiments and publications by the Scottish obstetrician James Young Simpson in late 1847, chloroform became the first widespread halocarbon anaesthetic.
-Chloroform is a much stronger and effective anaesthetic than ether, it is non-inflammable and it did not irritate the airways, unlike ether.
+Chloroform is a much stronger and effective anaesthetic than ether; it is non-flammable and it does not irritate the airways, unlike ether.

-First non-gaseous inhalational anaesthetics such as ether and chloroform were inhaled from a handkerchief which the liquid was poured on and allowed to evaporate.
-Concerns about the dosage of chloroform lead to development of various inhalers.